 By providing support to the head and neck, this Original EasySleeper pillow may alleviate snoring.
-The company claims that it reduces pain and stiffness in the neck and upper back and promotes a natural sleep posture.
+The company claims it reduces neck and upper back pain and stiffness and promotes a natural sleep posture.

 According to Groove, this pillow contains no added chemicals and consists of bamboo-charcoal-infused memory foam, a polyester lining, and a scuba material cover.

-The company writes that this pillow is best suited to people aged 13 years and over who prefer to sleep on their side and back.
+The company writes that this pillow best suits people aged 13 years and over who prefer to sleep on their side and back.

 - 100-day warranty